 Impact to Future Semester

-Students who withdraw from classes may request that the corresponding tuition charges be removed.
-Such requests are reviewed by Buffalo State's Academic Appeals Committee and are only granted in cases of exceptional circumstances.
+Students who withdraw from classes may request that the corresponding tuition charges be removed in cases of exceptional circumstances.

-If the appeal is approved the student may have to return financial aid that they received for the semester.
-Appeal forms are available in the Academic Standards Office in Twin Rise 100.
+If the appeal is approved the student may have to return the financial aid that they received for the semester.
+Appeals are filed with the Academic Standards Office.